 Cost: Free to join, but you’ll need to pay for a full membership (£19.99+) to see your messages and message others

-Let’s Day Out is the union between an exclusive events app and a premium matchmaking service.
-Vicky Cheng, CEO of Let’s Day Out, is tying these two together brings the “in-person” back to meeting new people.
-Her app matches users that share similar interests and invites them to exclusive events in London (think pasta making, gigs and bottomless brunches).
+Let’s Day In (which was launched as Let’s Day Out in pre-social-distancing times) is the union between an exclusive events app and a premium matchmaking service.
+CEO Vicky Cheng, CEO, is tying these two together aims to tie these two things together while encouraging fun events as you self-isolate.
+Her app matches users that share similar interests and invites them to exclusive online events in London (think comedy gigs, book clubs or workouts).
 The app then lets you stay in touch with these people.
 Experiences, friendships, networking, dating – it’s all here.

 Best for: Avoiding being seen, and keeping things private

 How often are you put off by being spotted by the man in IT or adding facts like your surname, job or 4 filtered (it’s OK, we all do it) photos for everyone to see?
 With Pickable women reveal themselves to men they’re interested in.
 For the men?
 They get a fun dashboard to gamify the experience and give them better feedback in future.
 This could be a game changer.

 Cost: Free, with premium options from £4.99